-While many of us avoid thinking about illness and death, they touch every life.
+While many of us avoid thinking about illness and death, they touch every life

 The purpose of this document is to encourage Catholics to take time to reflect now before facing a crisis.
 When illness and death inevitably come, we can face them with the comfort and peace of understanding our faith, and knowing our Church is there to embrace us in our hour of need.

-This document includes three parts:
+This resource covers three areas: